BrockDSL/Archivematica/getting-started.md

 - Click on [this link](https://www.weareavp.com/products/exactly/) and download Exactly for Mac
 - Unzip the file
 - Double click the application file icon to open the program (you may also drag the file to a location that provides quicker access, such as the Dock)

+### Unarchiver

+Steps:
+- Click on [this link](https://theunarchiver.com/) and download the Unarchiver
+- Install the program
+- Consult the Archivematica workflow for instructions on opening 7z-type AIPs